back to the MAIN INDEX

 By god, aren't taxes imposed by him?

-And what about the heavy work,
+And what about the heavy job,

-All over the year, of tearing up written pleas
+all over the year, of tearing up written pleas

-And throwing the shreds in the wastebin!
+and throwing the shreds in the wastebin!

 December 31st 1845